-Handworkers bring the energy and their own personal touches to the trails by completing the finishing and rock work.
+Handworkers bring the energy and their own personal touches to the trails by completing the tread and rock work.
 Most importantly, handworkers remove fine debris from the tread and compact the trail and give it an overall polished look.
-This involves the use of a wide range of basic and specialty handtools and powertools.
+This involves the use of a wide range of handtools and powertools.

 Work typically occurs between 7 am and 6pm, Monday through Friday.
 Work may occur on weekends if weather delays occur during the week.
 Ideally, work progresses in the optimal or intended riding direction for the trail.

 Crews meet each morning for a brief tailgate meeting to walk the flag line and plan goals for the day.
 Challenges and unmet goals from the previous day are also discussed.

 Our trails fit seamlessly into the landscape.
 We use earth to carve flow trail features like berms, rollers and jumps.
 We carve bench trails into hillsides or raise the tread to avoid sticky spots.

 As our name suggests, working with rock is our specialty.
 Whether it’s benching a bedrock side slope, utilizing on-site rocks for features, or bringing in rocks to enhance the ride experience, we have the know how and tools to rock n’ roll.

 Rock Solid employs multiple foremen with wood craftsmanship backgrounds who have shared their experience and adapted it to Aaron’s unique build style.
 We typically build with Cedar because of its hardiness and rot resistance.
 We will import wood or use on-site trees not only for bridges but features such as log ride skinnies.